Dummi26/mers/README.md

 }
 (1, 2, 3).sum_doubled.println
 ```

 We could try to use the function improperly by passing a string instead of an int:

 ```
 (1, 2, "3").sum_doubled.println
 ```

 But mers will catch this and show an error, because the call to `sum` inside of `sum_doubled` would fail.

-(note: type-checks aren't implemented for all functions yet - some are just `todo!()`s, so mers will crash while checking your program. you may need to use `--check no` to get around this and deal with runtime panics for now)

 ### Error Handling